Which states could have abortion on the ballot in 2024?

-Organizers in Arizona and Nebraska turned in more than enough signatures Wednesday to put abortion-related ballot questions before voters in November's election if a sufficient number of them are deemed valid.

-They now bring to five the number of states where election officials are validating signatures on abortion measures.
+A ballot measure to scale back the abortion ban in Arkansas won't go before voters after the secretary of state on Wednesday found that organizers failed to submit required paperwork about the paid canvassers it used to help gather signatures that were submitted earlier this month.

-They're already on the ballot in another five, plus a sixth state where an amendment would bar discrimination based on ''pregnancy outcomes.''
+But the issue will be directly before voters in at least five other states, plus a sixth state where an amendment would bar discrimination based on ''pregnancy outcomes.''

-A campaign in one more state is trying to get enough signatures by Friday to add it to the ballot there, too.
+There are four more where election officials are determining whether similar measures qualify for the ballot this year, including Nebraska, where there could be competing abortion-related questions.

 The U.S. Supreme Court removed the nationwide right to abortion with a 2022 ruling, which sparked a national push to have voters decide.